claes/hemlis/README.md

 Hemlis is a NixOS module to help you install secrets to your NixOS system.

 It is not a turn-key solution, but a tool to copy secrets to designated locations, and reference them from Nix in a way that avoids copying them to the Nix store.
-You would use it together with your already established secrets management practises.
+You can use it together with your already established secrets management practises.
 For example, you can combine it with your password manager.

 Popular Nix secrets solutions such as agenix and sopsnix requires you to manage your secrets using their designated file formats and encryption methods.
 They then store the secrets in the nix store in encrypted form, and decrypts them at the activation step.
 You may find this cumbersome, complex or hard to understand.
 In that case, Hemlis may be for you.

 Hemlis leaves the encryption part up to you - where you keep them, how you encrypt them in their master location.
-It helps you to copy them to the final location, and to reference them using Nix.
+What hemlis helps you with is to copy them to the final location, and to reference them using Nix.
 You may find this a simpler approach, especially when you are new to Nix.
 The intent with this approach is that it should be simple to understand and adapt to your needs.

 # Example